Devices showing a local business storefront, representing visibility across AI-powered search results.

 How do AI tools decide who gets mentioned?

 There’s no published rulebook for how AI tools choose their sources.
-But research from Princeton, Wharton, and independent analyses of millions of AI citations point to some consistent patterns.
+But the research paper GEO: Generative Engine Optimization from Princeton and Georgia Tech, presented at the ACM KDD 2024 conference, along with independent analyses of millions of AI citations, points to some consistent patterns.

 How your content is written.
 AI tools don’t read pages the way a person does.
 They’re looking for a passage that directly answers the question.
-An analysis of 1.2 million ChatGPT citations found that 44% of cited passages came from the first 30% of the text on a page.
+In Kevin Indig’s review of 1.2 million ChatGPT citations (2025), 44% of cited passages came from the first 30% of the text on a page.
 A page that opens with three paragraphs of background and company history before getting to the point risks being skipped entirely, regardless of how good the rest of the content is.

 That’s the core shift GEO represents: writing so AI tools can extract a clear answer, and making sure your business is known and mentioned in the places AI tools learn from.